All Episodes

 It goes on sale on October 29th.

-Look at Snurders, you should talk about it a lot.
+You should talk about it a lot.

-See, well, that no, no, I know it's true, but that that's the point when people say, why don't you do another book?
+See, well, that no, no, I know it's true, but that's the point when people say, why don't you do another book?

-Is have been there done that.
+Is have been there done that?

-I did two of those, conservative manifesto type books.
+I did two of those conservative manifesto type books.

 And everybody else is thrown in with that.

-And why why do a third one?
+And why do a third one?

-So this is this is something new.
+So this is something new.

 It's a different audience.